Imaginera/UnityExtensions/README.md

 }
 ```

+`ValidateConfiguration` will contain a list of any errors that the current configuration has.
+These can range from not  decorating an intercept class that contain intercept attributes to having the incorrect access modifiers on intercepted methods or properties.

 ## Configuring Registrations

 It is possible to instruct Unity on how to manage your object by using the `LifeTimeManager` attribute on a class: